NickGreen/automatewoo-cli/README.md

 # AutomateWoo CLI

 Run AutomateWoo manual workflows from the command line.

-This CLI tool bypasses the REST API and JavaScript overhead, processing items directly in PHP.

-## Requirements

-- WordPress with WP-CLI
-- AutomateWoo plugin (active)

-## Installation

-1. Copy this plugin to `wp-content/plugins/automatewoo-cli/`
-2. Activate: `wp plugin activate automatewoo-cli`
+The matching and adding to the queue is done in PHP from the CLI.
+The scheduled actions are still run from the queue as normal.

 ## Commands